A formal proof of the optimal frame setting for Dynamic-Frame Aloha with known population size: Analysis

 \section{Analysis}

-Let $n$ be the number of terminals to be identified and $L(n,r_n)=E[{\cal L}(n)]$ the average length of the IP, being $r_n$ the length of the first frame.
-The efficiency of the procedure is defined as
+Let $n$ be the number of tags to be identified and $L(n,r_n)$ the average length of the identification period, where we have made explicit its dependence on $r_n$, the length of the frame with $n$ tags.
+The latter can be expressed as \cite{schoute}